tstromberg/tstromberg.github.io/posts/2025/llms-doing-the-dirty-blog-work/index.md

 Download each image referenced in a blog article, and store it in the directory alongside the index.md file.
 Update the markdown files to use the local image reference instead.
 This is important as the remote website may disappear some day.
 </blockquote>

-Claude Code wrote a Python script that found all remote image URLs across 28 blog posts, downloaded 257 images to their respective post directories, and updated all the markdown files to use local paths.
+Claude Code wrote a Python script that found all remote image URLs across all blog posts, downloaded each image to their respective post directories, and updated all the markdown files to use local paths.

 But when I tested the site, the images returned 404 errors: